paularodr/FlexibleBudgetRMAB/README.md

 For example, to run all algorithms on the drop out state domain with *F=2* and *H=30* as in Figure 2 of the paper run:\
 `python3 run_experiments.py --seed seed --domain dropOutState --F 2 --H 30 --N 10 --S 3 --niters 50 100 200`\
 for `seed` from 0 to 29.

+To replicate all the experiments shown in the paper in section *4.
+Experimental Evaluation* run `bash run_paper_experiments.sh`.